heislerlemos/hlemos/README.md

 # CAI (Comunidade Angola de Informática )

+Rails 6 will be upgraded to Rails 8...

 CAI (Comunidade Angola de Informática ) is a Africa/Angola IT platform with the goal to bring IT solution together and share to less fortune people that can't have access to these type of information 💻

 The app is in Portuguese